acumartini/dectet-public/README.md

 ## GP - Granular Processor

-A Granular Processor that uses up to 40 grains to generate a stereo spread from a mono signal.
-The buffer holds ~2s of 24-bit 48kHz audio and grain iterators use floating point Hermite interpolation for rich sample playback at various speeds.
+A Granular Processor that uses up to 35 grains to generate a stereo spread from a mono signal.
+The buffer holds ~1.6s of 24-bit 48kHz audio with variable speed smapling to extend the length of the buffer by down sampling.
+Grain iterators use floating point Hermite interpolation for rich sample playback at various speeds.

 | Control Notes | T | R | |
 | - | - | - | - |